LoopKit/loopdocs/docs/browser/bb-errors.md

 ### Rebuild: Create Certificates Error

-With `Loop 3.6.0`, these should be a thing of the past - but you must first manually update (sync) your repository in order to get this feature added and you must do this new step [Add Variable](prepare-fork.md#add-variable){: target="_blank" }
+With `Loop 3.6.1` or newer, these should be a thing of the past - but you must first manually update (sync) your repository in order to get this feature added and you must do this new step [Add Variable](prepare-fork.md#add-variable){: target="_blank" }.

+> Note - we used to say with `Loop 3.6.0`, this was not longer an issue.
+However, Apple changed part of the infrastructure in May 2025 and it took us a while to get this fixed.

 > Caveat - your Apple Developer account must be in good standing with a valid credit card attached and all agreements signed.